marlonbarrios/synthetic_cognition_essay/README.md

-# Tell me about yourself: The Emergence of Synthetic Cognition in AI Research
+# Tell me About Yourself: The Emergence of Synthetic Cognition in AI Research
 by Marlon Barrios Solano  11/30/2025

 University of Florida